 - a) When my brother uses my mobile phone, I - b) Nobody uses the new athletic stadium so it's a - c) His brothers and sisters have ignored him.
-He's the - d) The shop assistant had the money in her bag and was caught - e) His team lost the game and now he's - When he fell in front of the class he was f) - g) We go to the theatre once in a - h) When his little brother won first prize, Martin was - My grandmother has a lovely garden with colourful flowers.
-She has black sheep blue moon feeling blue green fingers green with envy red faced red-handed see red white elephant
+He's the - d) The shop assistant had the money in her bag and was caught - e) His team lost the game and now he's - f) When he fell in front of the class he was - My grandmother has a lovely garden with colourful flowers.
+She has black sheep blue moon feeling blue green fingers green with envy red faced red-handed see red white elephant a) When might you wear a red T-shirt with a pink pair of jeans?